nikisae/twitstream/README.md

 Go to the folder /twitstream

-Insert your own twitter API key in app.js Save and then type run this:
+Insert your own twitter API key in app.js Save and then type run this in terminal:

 $ node app.js